GreenJellyBeans/FTC12598/processing/simple_robot_simulator/NOTES.md

 This document contains an informal log of design and implementation decisions for this project, the "Simple Robot Simulator."

+## October 10, 2018-A JMJ  Too many points in trail was causing delays, causing simulation to misbehave
+Previous to this checkin each trail was keeping up to 10,000 points.
+As time progressed and this limit was reached, collisions behaved oddly, in particular the asymmetric collision force was not having the desired effect and robotics would bounce off walls with increasing vigor.
+This was clearly because the delta between successive calls to update the simulation were increasing because of the overhead of rendering all those points.

+With this checkin, a trail keeps far fewer points in a round-robin array, and only records new points if the distance from the previous point is visually some distance away, and also it trims the oldest point to keep the number of points within the limit.

 ## October 9, 2018-B JMJ  New field element: block, plus asymmetric collision physics
 A `block` is a rectangular field element that has 4 walls: